iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 # The Value

-This information, stored in comments, helps our team make good decisions when looking for performance issues, refactoring a section of code,
+This information stored in inline comments helps our team make good decisions when looking for performance issues, refactoring a section of code,